Studio: DC Universe, Warner Bros. Animation

 Harley Quinn, all things considered, is another win for the DC Universe streaming service.
 It’s a fun, crazy series littered with blood, gore and violence, but it’s also deceptively upbeat, positive and even somewhat life-affirming.
 Harley is making her way in the world after breaking free of The Joker, but this world just happens to be a chaotic mess (it is Gotham City, after all).
 The over-the-top language and violence will be deterrents for some potential viewers, and it’s easy to understand why.
 It does feel a little superfluous at times.
 However, those looking for some more adult-oriented animated adventures of their favorite Gotham City denizens will find plenty to like here.
 Cuoco, giving it her absolute all, leads an incredibly talented cast of actors, and the material they have to work with it pretty clever for the most part.
 Harley Quinn is leading DC Comics on a journey into uncharted animated territory, and it’s a trip well-worth taking.
 Recommended!

 Harley Quinn is available on the DC Universe streaming service, along with HBO Max and other select digital and traditional outlets.
-Continue below for additional images and check out the videos page for more content!
+Continue below for additional videos and images, with more videos available in the Video section!

 Twitter – Facebook